-While we finish voting, it's time to get ready for the June 2015 PCC Challenge!
+We're back and it's time to get ready for the January 2017 PCC Challenge!
 Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 PCC Throwback - From the PCC Archives!